-IMPORTANT: Multiple offences will NOT be tolerated

-2^{nd} suspendable offence in one season - minimum plus two (2) and shall not participate in any OWHA sanctioned activity until permission granted by OWHA Discipline Chairperson.
+IMPORTANT: Multiple offences will NOT be tolerated 2nd suspendable offence in one season - minimum plus two (2) and shall not participate in any OWHA sanctioned activity until permission granted by OWHA Discipline Chairperson.

-3rd, 4th, 5th, etc. suspendable offence in one season - indefinite - minimum plus four (4) and shall not participate in any OWHA sanctioned activity until permission granted by OWHA Discipline Chairperson.
+3rd, 4th, 5th, etc. suspendable offence in one season - indefinite - minimum plus four (4) and shall not participate in any OWHA sanctioned activity until permission is granted by the OWHA Discipline Chairperson.